 - The tax-benefit system is largely a unified, national system.
 The main exceptions are social assistance and family bonus regulations, which differ according to each federal state. - The "fiscal year" runs from 1st of January to 31st of December.
-Main changes in the tax-/benefit system happen with the beginning of the New Year, but may also be implemented in July or in other months. - State pension age is 60 for women and 65 for men. - Minimum school leaving age is 15; dependent children are defined as aged below 18 or below 26 and in full time education and a yearly taxable income of max. $\in 8,725$ (from 2008 on $\notin 9,000$ or disabled [=eligibility criteria for family allowance]). - Socially protected groups for tax and benefit purposes: Lone parent: The person liable to tax, who receives for at least 1 child year family allowance for at least 7 months in the calendar, is considered as lone parent as long he/she does not cohabit for more than six months in the calendar year.
+Main changes in the tax-/benefit system happen with the beginning of the New Year, but may also be implemented in July or in other months. - State pension age is 60 for women and 65 for men. - Minimum school leaving age is 15; dependent children are defined as aged below 18 or below 26 (from 2011 on below 24) and in full time education and a yearly taxable income of max. €8,725 (from 2008 on €9,000 or disabled, from 2011 on €10,000 [=eligibility criteria for family allowance]). - Socially protected groups for tax and benefit purposes: Lone parent: The person liable to tax, who receives for at least 1 child year family allowance for at least 7 months in the calendar, is considered as lone parent as long he/she does not cohabit for more than six months in the calendar year.
 Tax purposes: Single earner: Single earners are persons liable to tax who are married for more than 6 months in the calendar year and who are not permanently separated.
 The income of the spouse must not exceed a certain yearly income limit.
 Also in case of cohabitation, there is entitlement to the single earners' tax credit.
 However, in this case as additional precondition the child tax credit must be granted for at least one child for more than 6 months in the calendar year.
-Benefit purposes: Multiple children supplement: If the yearly taxable family income (applying person plus spouse; gross minus social insurance contributions minus tax allowances; excl. special payments) in 2006 was below € 45,000, in 2007 from the 3rd child on a multiple children supplement of € 36.40 per month is granted. - Special group for social insurance contributions: persons with minor occupation ("geringfügig Beschäftigte"; monthly gross employment income [14 times a year] from all employment contracts does not exceed € 341.16 in 2007) are not obligatory insured.
-However, they can opt for voluntary health and pension insurance (€ 48.14 per month; we do not model potential voluntary insurance contributions).
+From 2011 on, to be eligible for the single earner tax credit, the child tax credit must be received for at least one child for more than 6 months of the calendar year.
+Benefit purposes: Multiple children supplement: If the yearly taxable family income (applying person plus spouse; gross minus social insurance contributions minus tax allowances; excl. special payments) in 2006 was below €45,000 (from 2008 on €55,000), in 2007 from the 3rd child on a multiple children supplement of €36.40 per month (from 2011 on €20.00) is granted. - Special group for social insurance contributions: persons with minor occupation ("geringfügig Beschäftigte"; monthly gross employment income [14 times a year] from all employment contracts does not exceed €341.16 in 2007, 2012: €376.26) are not obligatory insured.
+However, they can opt for voluntary health and pension insurance (€48.14 per month; we do not model potential voluntary insurance contributions).
 The employer has to pay accident insurance contributions for each employee with minor occupation.
-In case the employer employs more than one employee with minor occupation and the monthly wage sum (without special payments) of all employees with minor occupation exceeds $\notin$ 511.74, he has to pay health and pension contributions for employees with minor occupation, too. - The income tax system is an individual system, with the spouses being assessed independently.
-However, the child tax allowance ("Kinderfreibetrag") can be divided equally into two parts between parents. - The following income sources are taxed differently: Of pension benefits resulting from a voluntary higher insurance, only 25% are liable to income tax.
-(Pensions from a premium-favored pension provision, premiumfavored future provision and of the new severance pay system are exempted from tax.)
-"Special Payments" ("Sonderzahlungen", 13th, 14th employment income, pension, sickness benefit) and severance pay are only taxed with the preferential rate of 6%.
-For each employee, civil servant, pensioner and receiver of sickness benefit it is assumed that they receive special payments, which is close to reality.
-The withholding tax rate on investment income is 25% (dividend earnings from domestic capital companies, foreign dividends, which are paid out by a domestic bank, interest earnings in the broader sense, substance profits ["Substanzgewinne"] of domestic funds on funds level.).
+In case the employer employs more than one employee with minor occupation and the monthly wage sum (without special payments) of all employees with minor occupation exceeds €511.74 (2012: €564.39), he has to pay health and pension contributions for employees with minor occupation, too.